 A better solution was to install a telephone entry system that would satisfy all five considerations.
 After reviewing a number of such systems, the customer selected the Aiphone JF Series Hands-free Color Video Entry System.
-The JF Series system will support up to two video door stations and up to three inside monitor stations.
+The hands-free, color video enhanced JF Series system will support up to two video door stations and up to three inside monitor stations.
 The video door station is vandal resistant, with a stainless steel faceplate, mounting box and metal call button.
 The camera lens is protected by a clear polycarbonate lens cover.
 With the built-in picture memory, the Aiphone JF Series system can record when a visitor calls in, automatically or manually.

 Each Aiphone JF-DVF-HID Video Door Station features a color CCD camera, with built in speaker and microphone for communication.
 In low light conditions, the door station activates the built-in white LED illuminator for video.
 All monitor stations turn on when a video door station calls in.

 An added benefit for employees is the embedded HID ProxPoint Plus proximity card Reader with a standard Wiegand output.
 The ProxPoint Plus can read HID cards with formats up to 85 bits.

 The Aiphone JF-2MED Master Station and JF-2HD Sub Monitor Station have 3.5" TFT color LCD monitors, hands-free and press to talk communications.
 The JF-2MED has call, play record, menu/memo and monitoring buttons.
 It has picture memory, voice memo and message for entrance, and supports up to two additional inside stations.

 The JF-2HD can be used to communicate with the door station and provide access.
 The JF-2HD and the JF-2MED stations have entrance monitoring, permitting viewing of the area around the door station.